jayneelparekh/jayneelparekh.github.io/_pages/about.md

 Hi there!
 I am a PhD student in machine learning at Telecom Paris since September 2019, under the supervision of [Prof. Florence d'Alche](https://perso.telecom-paristech.fr/fdalche/) and [Prof. Pavlo Mozharovskyi](https://perso.telecom-paristech.fr/mozharovskyi/).
 I am currently working on interpretability of neural networks, focusing more on models applied on image or audio data.
 Before this, I completed my bachelors and masters in Electrical Engineering (Specialization: Communication and Signal Processing) at IIT Bombay.
 For my master's thesis, I worked with [Prof. Preeti Rao](https://www.ee.iitb.ac.in/wiki/faculty/prao) and [Prof. Yi-Hsuan Yang](https://www.citi.sinica.edu.tw/pages/yang/) on Speech-to-Singing conversion.

 Broadly, I am interested by machine learning applications on audio and visual domains.
-Barring research, ...
-TBC
+Barring research, I enjoy playing/involving myself with chess, squash, calisthenics or following sports (primarily football, boxing, cricket).